askonomm/htmt/README.md

 <!-- Empty -->
 ```

-The `if` attribute also supports complex expressions, like so:
+The `if` attribute also supports complex boolean expressions, like so:

 ```html
 <div x:if="(show is true) and (title is 'Hello, World!')">Hello, World!</div>
 ```

 This will only show the element if `show` is `true` and `title` is `Hello, World!`.
-The expression validator
+The boolean expression validator
 supports the following operators: `is`, `or` and `and`.
 You can also use parentheses to group expressions,
 in case you want to have more complex expressions.